BlvckJ/Crud-Dj/README.md

 no tests

-deployed to heroku but app crashed(unable to resolve)
+deployed to heroku but app crashed

 comments not added